onadebt/music-band-manager/README.md

 Both actors share a common **Login** system, while other use cases are specific to their roles.

 ## Class diagram
+This diagram illustrates the core data structures and relationships between key entities in the system.
+The classes map to the microservices described and support functionalities like band management, music cataloging, user roles, and tour scheduling.
 ![Class diagram](assets/ClassDiagram.png)